 As members of the school community, we are all informed that our school has a Child Safeguarding Statement & Risk Assessment, which are available to view on the school website.
-It was last updated in March 2018 and will be reviewed in March 2019.

 The Child Safeguarding Statement & Risk Assessment are also at the front entrance to the school (near the office) and in every classroom.

 For further details, please see the Information section of this website, under ‘Child Safeguarding’.